jnunyez/synchronization/README.md

 # oc explain StsConfig.spec.GnssSpec
 ```

-* After deploying StsConfig CR we can take a look at the set of pods present in `silicom` namespace:
+* After deploying the StsConfig CR, we can examine the set of pods present in `silicom` namespace:

 ```console
 # oc get pods -n silicom